 Working With Me

-I prioritize working with Indigenous, Black, and People of Colour, including folks of mixed ancestry and wanting to work with me on anti-violence, intimate partner violence issues, interpersonal relationships, identity, PTSD, and trauma.
+I prioritize working with Indigenous, Black, and People of Colour, including folks of mixed ancestry and wanting to work with me on identity, grief, interpersonal relationships, complex PTSD, and trauma.
 The approaches I use are grounded in Anti-Oppressive Practice, Trauma, Narrative Therapy and Somatic practices.

 I use a harm reduction approach where I apply techniques in shame resilience, identifying strengths, and connection to navigate the process of recovery.
 I meet people where they are at in their use, be it substances, alcohol, eating, relationship, or sex.